OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 ### Create an Environment and Configure Dynamic Infrastructure

+Create a new environment, if you don't already have one.
 By default, an environment is not allowed to have dynamic targets created or removed, so you will need to turn this on by editing the Environment settings.

 ![Environment configuration](dynamic-infrastucture-environment-setting.png "width=500")